imm0r/hideProcess/README.md

 Press Esc to exit the script.

 Note: if you do not compile the  script, AutoHotKey.exe gets hidden.
-Otherwise the the name of the .exe gets hidden.
+Otherwise the name of the .exe gets hidden.

 Important: This does only work if you are using a x64 bit OS and the 64 bit version of AutoHotkey or if you're using a x86 bit OS and the 32 bit version of AutoHotkey.